jonnyhuck/RFCL-PolygonDivider/README.md

 * `ps_id`: a unique integer ID for each output polygon
 * `ps_uuid`: a version 4 [uuid](https://en.wikipedia.org/wiki/Universally_unique_identifier)
 * `ps_area`: the area of the polygon
-* `ps_repPointX`: the X coordinate of a point gurranteed to be within the resulting polygon *(not necessarily the geometric centroid, as this is not gurranteed to be within the resulting polygon)*
+* `ps_repPointX`: the X coordinate of a point guaranteed to be within the resulting polygon *(not necessarily the geometric centroid, as this is not gurranteed to be within the resulting polygon)*
-* `ps_repPointY`: the X coordinate of a point gurranteed to be within the resulting polygon *(not necessarily the geometric centroid, as this is not gurranteed to be within the resulting polygon)*
+* `ps_repPointY`: the Y coordinate of a point guaranteed to be within the resulting polygon *(not necessarily the geometric centroid, as this is not gurranteed to be within the resulting polygon)*

 The software should work well on some quite complex polygons: